Infinite ergodic theory meets Boltzmann statistics

 \section{Entropy extremum principle}

 The structure of the theory suggests that a more general principle is at work.
-The entropy extremum principle is a natural choice, when three constraints are added.
-These are: the normalization condition, a finite mean energy condition (this allows us to treat fluctuations of energy in the canonical ensemble, unlike the micro canonical ensemble, where the energy surface is fixed), and the special feature of our system, which is that the mean-squared displacement is diffusive, $\langle x^2\rangle \sim 2 D t$.
-This latter constraint is the new ingredient of the theory which introduces the time dependency.
+The entropy extremum principle is a natural choice, with the imposition of three added constraints.
+These are: the normalization condition, a finite mean energy condition (this allows us to treat fluctuations of energy in the canonical ensemble, unlike the microcanonical ensemble, where the energy surface is fixed), and the special feature of our system, which is that the mean-squared displacement is diffusive, $\langle x^2\rangle \sim 2 D t$.
+This latter constraint is the new ingredient of the theory and this introduces the time dependency.

 We define a functional of the density $P_t(x)$ at some fixed large $t$